 One (1) of the three (3) Representatives shall be from a team sport.

 Leadership.
-There shall be seven (7) individuals to serve as the Leadership of the AAC.
+There shall be seven (7) individuals to serve as the Leadership of Team USA AC.
 Of these seven (7) individuals, three (3) shall be Officers, consisting of one (1) Chair, and two (2) Vice-Chairs.

 Ex-officio.
 Ex-officio members are individuals who are Members by virtue of their appointment/election to either the International Olympic Committee (“IOC”) Athletes’ Commission or the International Paralympic Committee (“IPC”) Athletes’ Commission.
-They shall serve as Members of the AAC throughout the tenure of their appointment to the IOC/IPC Athletes’ Commission, have voice and vote, but are not subject to the term limits set forth in Article V, Section 7 of these Bylaws
+They shall serve as Members of Team USA AC throughout the tenure of their appointment to the IOC/IPC Athletes’ Commission, have voice and vote, but are not subject to the term limits set forth in Article V, Section 7 of these Bylaws

 Section 2.
 Alternates.
-Alternates elected in accordance with the AAC Member Elections and Voting Policy may step into the role of a Representative, with voice and vote, when the Representative is not in attendance at a meeting of the Members.
+Alternates elected in accordance with the Team USA AC Member Elections and Voting Policy may step into the role of a Representative, with voice and vote, when the Representative is not in attendance at a meeting of the Members.
 Both the Representative and the Alternate may attend Meetings, but only one may be funded by the USOPC.

 Section 3.
 Observers.
-When the Representative and Alternate are both not in attendance at a Meeting of the Members, an athlete who is a member of the same sport/sport organization may attend the Meeting as an Observer with approval of the Executive Director.
+When the Representative and Alternate are both not in attendance at a Meeting of the Members, an athlete who is a member of the same sport/sport organization may attend the Meeting as an Observer with approval of the Executive Director and/or Leadership.
 An accepted Observer has the right of voice, but not vote.

 Section 4.
 Election.
-Election procedures for Members and Alternates shall be set forth in these Bylaws and the Team USA AC Member Elections and Voting Policy.
+Election procedures shall be set forth in these Bylaws and policy approved by Leadership.

 .